Worker’s Compensation

 Additional Benefits

-Depending upon the benefit plan, coverage may continue through direct pay to the vendor or Payroll.
+Depending upon the benefit plan, coverage may continue through direct pay to the vendor or the Benefits Office, 919-515-2151.
 Please contact the Leave Coordinator for further information.

 Who Manages Workers’ Compensation Claims?

 The University Leave Coordinator establishes the procedures and processes to ensure injured employees receive the appropriate level of care and compensation in accordance with the Workers’ Compensation Act.
-CCMSI is the Third-Party Administrator (TPA) responsible for the overall administration of workers’ compensation claims for the State of North Carolina.
-CCMSI, in conjunction with the University Leave Coordinator, is responsible for accepting or denying liability for NC State, and is also responsible for monitoring and processing all workers’ compensation claims.
-Additionally, CCMSI pays medical benefits and compensation in accordance with the North Carolina Workers’ Compensation Act.
-The University and CCMSI try to provide the best possible medical care for injured employees to help them reach maximum medical improvement and return to work as soon as possible.
+CorVel is the Third-Party Administrator (TPA) responsible for the overall administration of workers’ compensation claims for the State of North Carolina.
+CorVel, in conjunction with the University Leave Coordinator, is responsible for accepting or denying liability for NC State and is also responsible for monitoring and processing all workers’ compensation claims.
+Additionally, CorVel pays medical benefits and compensation in accordance with the North Carolina Workers’ Compensation Act.
+The University and CorVel try to provide the best possible medical care for injured employees to help them reach maximum medical improvement and return to work as soon as possible.

-If a claim is denied, the employee will be notified as soon as possible, pending receipt of medical documentation, if necessary.
-To petition further, a written notice of claim must be filed with the North Carolina Industrial Commission, 4319 Mail Services Center, Raleigh, NC 27699-4319.
+If a claim is denied, the employee will be notified as soon as possible.
+To petition, a written notice of claim must be filed with the North Carolina Industrial Commission – Claim Section, 1235 Mail Services Center, Raleigh, NC 27699-1235 or FORMS@IC.NC.GOV.
 The notice should include:

 • Employee’s name, address, and Social Security number